It’s a fact that people love the movies and one of the many joys in people’s lives is going to the cinema to watch the latest blockbusters.

 If you are after the full Dolby Atmos sound, you have to get 4 height channels in the 5.1.4 configuration so you can completely imitate an authentic cinema surround feel.
 The product has a sufficient Dolby Atmos impression.
 However, at the price it comes with, it has its limits.

-It will not match the capabilities of high-end, more expensive models but for this price, this is a worthy buy.
+It will not match the capabilities of high-end, more expensive models but for this price, a worthwhile speaker system to buy.
 Recommended for those who want a reasonably-priced home theater setup and those who want to try out such systems.